-- HANDS – Wash your hands regularly and for 20 seconds.
+- hands – wash your hands regularly and for 20 seconds

-- FACE – Wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet.
+- face – wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet

-- SPACE – Stay 2 metres apart from people you do not live with where possible, or 1 metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors).
+- space – stay 2 metres apart from people you do not live with where possible, or 1 metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors)

-When seeing friends and family you should:
+When meeting friends and family you should: